Henry Clay Taylor

-Henry "Harry" Clay Taylor (4 March 1845 – 26 July 1904) was a rear admiral in the United States Navy who served in the American Civil War and the Spanish–American War.
+Henry Clay Taylor (4 March 1845 – 26 July 1904) was a rear admiral in the United States Navy who served in the American Civil War and the Spanish–American War.
 He also served as Chief of the Bureau of Navigation and President of the Naval War College.

 Early life and Civil War service

 Taylor was born in Washington, D.C.
 He was appointed midshipman at the Naval Academy on 28 September 1860.
 When the Civil War expansion of the Navy engendered a pressing need for junior officers in the fleet, Midshipman Taylor's class was graduated a year early.
 He was commissioned ensign on 28 May 1863 and posted to the steam sloop Shenandoah operating with the North Atlantic Blockading Squadron.
 In 1864, he was transferred to the sloop-of-war Iroquois, in which he visited the Mediterranean and participated in the hunt for the Confederate raider CSS Shenandoah.

-Postbellum service
+Postwar service

 After the Civil War, Taylor served in a succession of ships on various stations.
 In 1866 and 1867, he was in Rhode Island with the North Atlantic Squadron, and he was assigned to Susquehanna from 1867 to 1868.
 His next tour of duty, in 1868 and 1869, was with the European Squadron in the storeship Guard.